 Use a powerful antivirus solution

 Antivirus solutions are essential for the protection of a company’s systems.
 Our Thor Vigilance Enterprise will use signature-based code scanning to monitor the activity of your organization’s files in order to protect your endpoints against malware, ransomware, APTs and other types of threats.
 You can perform file scans in real-time, as a permanently active process, or you can run scheduled or on-demand scans for your endpoints to detect any suspicious activity.
-Simple Antivirus protection is no longer enough.
+Simple standalone security solutions are no longer enough.

 Use a firewall too